Schedule a call or visit

 CMP300 | Construction Law and Contracts

 This course provides students with a general overview of Canadian contract and construction law.
 Major topics include the interpretation of contract terms, specifications and the application of construction law to the business of construction.
 The course content also relates these legal concepts to practical issues in the construction process.
+Students will become familiar with key construction law concepts through intensive studies of real-life construction law cases.

 Duration: 40 hours, 2 week.